-Part 1 - Administration
+Part 1 - Administration 1.1 Authority

-1.1 Authority

 The Narrandera Shire Council Adverse Event Plan has been prepared by the Riverina and Murray Joint Organisation in conjunction with Council in response to the requirements of the Federal Government's Drought Communities Programme.

-This plan was endorsed by Council on date to be advised.
+This plan was endorsed by Council on 17 November 2020.